 To ensure software quality, testers need to gain in-depth domain knowledge.
 Testers who are not experienced in testing embedded systems or hardware must have to develop their skills in those areas.

-Importance of IoT Testing
+IoT Device Testing

 Like in other types of software, IoT QA testing, helps determine if IoT software meets the accepted standard of quality and performs meets the expectation of users.
 Because this testing determines the quality of the product, testers need to perform testing rigorously to identify underlying bugs and rectify them immediately.